Public image of John McCain: Military experiences

-McCain is a lifelong gambler, from his early military days of playing poker, craps, and roulette and running a friendly Bachelor Officer Quarters gambling den while off-duty in Florida and Texas, to traveling periodically to Las Vegas for weekend-long betting marathons while senator.
+McCain was a lifelong gambler, from his early military days of playing poker, craps, and roulette and running a friendly Bachelor Officer Quarters gambling den while off-duty in Florida and Texas, to traveling periodically to Las Vegas for weekend-long betting marathons while senator.
 McCain had a history, beginning with his military career, of appealing to lucky charms and superstitions to gain fortune.
 While serving in Vietnam, he demanded that his parachute rigger clean his visor before each flight.
 On his 2000 presidential campaign, he carried a lucky compass, feather, shoes, pen, penny and, at times, a rock.
 An incident when McCain misplaced his feather caused a brief panic in the campaign.
 The night before the 2008 New Hampshire primary he slept on the same side of the bed in the same hotel room he had stayed in before his win there in 2000, and after winning carried some of his talismans forward into the following Michigan primary supplemented by others.
 His superstitions are extended to others; to those afraid of flying or experiencing a bumpy flight, he says, "You don't need to worry.
 I've crashed four fighter jets, and I'm not going to die in a plane crash.
 You're safe with me."

 McCain's war wounds left him incapable of raising his arms above his head; he was unable to attend to his own hair and he sometimes required assistance in dressing, tasks performed by nearby aides.
 His former communications director has said, "You comb someone's hair once, and you never forget it."
 McCain was treated for recurrent skin cancer, including melanoma, in 1993, 2000, and 2002; one of the resulting operations left a noticeable mark on the left side of his face.
 These medical conditions, combined with his advancing years, led him to repeatedly use a self-deprecating remark during his 2008 presidential campaigning: "I am older than dirt and have more scars than Frankenstein."